jacobtomlinson/website/content/posts/2022/2022-01-28-docker-desktop-for-mac-alternatives-for-developers.md

 #### Pros/Cons

 Colima seems pretty nice.
-It was easy to install and use.
-However it does seem to have some issues that will stop me from using it for now, which is a same because it seemed pretty perfect.
+It was easy to install and use and you can dynamically change CPU and memory allocations on the fly.
+However it does seem to have some issues with running more complex containers that will stop me from using it for now, which is a shame because it seemed pretty perfect.

+It gets 4/5.

 ### Podman